Privacy at Work: What Are Your Rights?

 Can an employer make me submit to a polygraph (lie detector) test?

-The Employee Polygraph Protection Act (EPPA) applies to most private employers, and generally prevents the use of polygraph tests for pre-employment screening or during employment.
+The Employee Polygraph Protection Act (EPPA) applies to most private employers and generally prevents the use of polygraph tests for pre-employment screening or during employment.

 There are some exemptions from the law, however.
 Employers in certain security and pharmaceutical industries can ask certain job applicants to submit to a polygraph test.
-The EPPA also allows private firms to administer polygraph tests to employees who the employer reasonably suspects of involvement in an economic crime against the employer such as theft or embezzlement.
+The EPPA also allows private firms to administer polygraph tests to employees who the employer reasonably suspects of involvement in economic crimes against the employer such as theft or embezzlement.

 Can my employer drug test me?

 Many people find drug tests to be particularly invasive, even (or especially) if they do not use illegal drugs.
 This does not mean that employers do not have the ability to drug test their employees.
 Since employment is usually at-will, employees can certainly refuse to take a drug test.
 Employers can also refuse to continue employing that employee, though.

 Some union contracts may have special provisions about drug tests, however, and certain states have laws on the books that limit or define the right of employers to drug test their employees.
 Employees concerned about drug tests should check their employment contracts and their state's employment laws.

 Can an employer fire me because of my beliefs and associations?

 As long as you don't disrupt the functioning of your employer's business by expressing or displaying your beliefs and associations, your employer can't fire you simply for believing certain things or associating with certain people or groups.

 If you disrupt work by attempting to recruit coworkers to your organization or display offensive material, however, your employer can probably take action to stop the disruption.